-Automated collection, processing and storage of personal data must comply with the "General Data Protection Regulation" (GDPR).
+Automated collection, processing and storage of personal data must comply with the " General Data Protection Regulation " (GDPR).

-Fact sheet 6 : KEY COMPULSORY NOTICES
+KEY COMPULSORY NOTICES

 In any establishment, a certain amount of information must be brought to the attention of employees, some by means of posting, some by any other means (the latter are marked by an \).